Dsouza9/windtunnel/README.md

 The last revision of the schematic can be found here:
 ![Schematic](https://user-images.githubusercontent.com/46977434/116702538-3805eb80-a997-11eb-8f58-c7fd30297ea6.png)
 Notice I changed the connection LCD D5 from PB1 to PC4.
+You might be curious as to why there is a 5V-12V step-up buck converter.
+This is to ensure the signal from the ATMega328 is strong enough for the input to the motor to read.
+The minimum input voltage to the motor is 5V so to account for any error, we wanted to bring it up to 12V.
+The max input voltage is 24V.